uraisg/media-library-azure/b2c/api/README.md

 We will receive 204 response if it's successful.

+A sample API request can be found in rest.http (using VS Code Rest Client extension).

 ### Extra
 We can also use Microsoft Graph to obtain user sign in logs for entire Azure Active Directory.
 Permission required is **AuditLog.Read.All** under app registration, and we can then use this to analyze sign in behavior and remove users if they didn't sign in for more than x days.